-Trump slams ‘partisan investigations‘ after Pelosi announces new committee on coronavirus crisis: ‘Here we go again’
+Trump slams ‘partisan' probes after Pelosi announces coronavirus committee: ‘Here we go again’

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.